-- development (ECD), to enable a more profound impact on child health outcomes in the first 1,000 days of life.73 WASH in HCFs also plays an important role in supporting GBG outcomes. - Learning Roots focuses on the developmental needs of children from age three through six so they can successfully transition to primary school, with an emphasis on supporting early reading and numeracy skills.
+- The Go Baby Go (GBG) project model targets the first 1,000+ days of life and aims to build knowledge, skills and resilience-promoting techniques to improve parenting practices at the household level, with an integrated focus on early childhood development, health and nutrition, and child protection.
+The inclusion of BabyWASH with GBG is an initiative to improve the integration of water, sanitation and hygiene (WASH) interventions with maternal, newborn and child health (MNCH) and with nutrition and early childhood development (ECD), to enable a more profound impact on child health outcomes in the first 1,000 days of life.72 WASH in HCFs also plays an important role in supporting GBG outcomes. - Learning Roots focuses on the developmental needs of children from age three through six so they can successfully transition to primary school, with an emphasis on supporting early reading and numeracy skills.
 Integration of WASH with Learning Roots can support the preparation of three- to six-year-olds for the transition to primary school by reinforcing the practice of healthy habits, especially handwashing with soap and good sanitation. - Unlock Literacy aims to ensure children in the early grades of primary school learn to read, so they can become active, fluent readers and learners with lifelong literacy skills.
 WASH in Schools can support Unlock Literacy by contributing to disease prevention, school attendance and school performance, especially for girls opening the path for stronger education outcomes, protecting children from injury and violence and providing opportunities to address harmful stigma towards women and people with disabilities (which, in turn, creates opportunities to build more positive social norms).

-7. Savings for Transformation (S4T) project model 74
+7. Savings for Transformation (S4T) project model 73